The tournament begins at 6:00 a.m. on June 15, 2021 and ends at 8:00 p.m. on June 30, 2021.

-- DAILY PRIZE – The heaviest fish turned in daily wins a tournament hat.
+- DAILY PRIZE – The heaviest fish turned in daily will win a plaque.

 A tie for first place for the tournament will share the combined first and second place cash total.
 A tie for second place will share the second and third place cash total.
 A tie for third place will share the third place prize.
 A tie for the daily prize will be broken by a random drawing in the presence of a tournament judge.